-We offer both Full-Time programs, for those seeking intensive, career-oriented study, and Continuing Education classes, for those eager to learn a new skill or perfect an existing practice.
+We offer both Career Training programs, for those seeking intensive, career-oriented study, and Community Education classes, for those eager to learn a new skill or perfect an existing practice.
 We also partner with other institutions to teach traditional trades to young adults.

 We’ve used the same teaching approach for more than a century, but our course design is always evolving.
 We shape our course content around the recommendations of our students, graduates, employers, and artisans.
 Our goal is to prepare you for a successful career, where you’ll use hand skills to build objects that last.

 In keeping with our mission and history, and as leaders in craft education, we at NBSS dedicate ourselves to fostering diversity, equity, and inclusivity within our school, and throughout the areas we serve.

 We are committed to cultivating a School community where individual differences are expected, supported, respected, and valued.
 We embrace our obligation to improve our institution’s culture, strengthen our partnerships, and positively impact the future of the industries for which we train.

 Learn more about our ongoing DEI efforts and initiatives.